kubernetes/website/content/en/blog/_posts/2022-12-29-scalable-job-tracking-ga/index.md

 This is to avoid retroactively adding finalizers to running Pods, which might introduce race conditions.

-For the maximum performance on large Jobs, the Kubernetes project recommends using the [Indexed completion mode](/docs/concepts/workloads/controllers/job/#completion-mode).
+For maximum performance on large Jobs, the Kubernetes project recommends using the [Indexed completion mode](/docs/concepts/workloads/controllers/job/#completion-mode).
 In this mode, the control plane is able to track Job progress with less API calls.